Supremekirb/EBME/DEVELOPMENT.md

 ## Build Instructions

+Note that it's not necessary to build to use EBME.
+You can also run `ebme.py` when in the correct environment.
+Setting up a script to do this for you will be easier than building.
+But if you still want to:

 1. Open a console in the folder (make sure you have the correct Python version and env here!)
 2. Run `pyside6-deploy -c embe.spec`
 3. The program will be built to `ebme.exe`